 Opting out will also shift workers’ compensation costs from employers to South Carolina taxpayers.
 If employees are seriously injured and cannot receive benefits under restricted opt-out plans, they will turn to programs like Medicare, Medicaid, and Social Security Disability Insurance.

 You may find these potential changes to South Carolina’s workers compensation confusing.
 That is why, if you have been injured on the job and are unsure of your legal rights, it is important you speak with an experienced Myrtle Beach workers’ compensation lawyer.
-The Jebaily Law Firm, P.A., can assist you with all types of workers’ compensation matters.
+The Jebaily Law Firm can assist you with all types of workers’ compensation matters.